 You may get some better deals when you purchase directly from the manufacturers web site.
 For example, NordicTrack regularly runs sales and discounts their machines.
 Others may offer incentives like free in-room delivery or extended warranties.

-It should be noted that companies like Smooth Fitness and Yowza Fitness only sell through the Internet.
+It should be noted that companies like and Yowza Fitness only sell through the Internet.
 Since they sell direct and not through a dealer network, they do not have to inflate their prices in order to not undersell their dealers.
 Is there a significant savings?
 It is nowhere near the 25%-35% they would suggest on their site, but you are probably getting a slightly better value than buying through dealers and retailers.
 Less people are taking a cut of the pie

 Whether you buy from a local retailer or online, you need to be aware of your shipping options.
 In most cases shipping is to your curb.
 That means a semi arrives with this 200 lb. machine in a huge box and drops it off at your curb.